 There are also lots of birds, including the Eastern Towhee.
 One usually sees these birds scratching around on the ground, but I found this one singing in a tree:

 Bluebirds have laid eggs in this house:

 I peeked, and it looks like there are at least six eggs in there.
 The birds look busy now, but wait till all those eggs hatch!
 Mr. Bluebird keeps a watch out from nearby trees and even this power line, which is near his house:

 I don't like the ugly telephone pole, which is leaning somewhat to the side and is topped with a mess of machinery, lines, and cables.
 It is right in the middle of my garden and is an awful eyesore.
-When I take photos in the area, I work hard to keep it out of the picture, because in my gardener's eye it doesn't exist.
+When I take photos in the area, I work hard to keep it out of the pictures, because in my gardener's eye it doesn't exist.

 But what would I do without it?
 Technology imposes upon the natural world, but that technology gives the common man a standard of living and comforts unknown by kings of the past.
 The answer is responsible management, and whatever our politics or level of activism, this must start with the individual.
 We can destroy, or we can protect.
 Do I use a nuke-em approach to insects, grabbing the spray that promises to eliminate all of them?
 Or do I create a habitat that nourishes and protects wildlife?
 I do make a difference when I use earth-friendly products, when I recycle, when I use compost and natural fertilizers, when I make a hundred other small choices on a daily basis.